 The School District has authority to issue general obligation bonds each calendar year, subject to a constitutional debt limit equal to 8% of the assessed value of all taxable property in the School District.
-The debt limitation does not apply to certain certificates of participation, debt approved through a School District-wide referendum, and original or refunding debt for obligations issued on or before November 30, 1982.
-The School District's constitutional debt limit at June 30, 2016, was approximately \$25,766,000.
+The debt limitation does not apply to certain debt approved through a School District-wide referendum.
+The School District's constitutional debt limit at June 30, 2017, was approximately \$26,652,000.